 We recommend that guests download and use their cell phone car-finder app or write down where you parked and let others know where to meet you after the ceremonies.

-The University’s Commencement is an event like no other that occurs throughout the year.
-We ask that our graduates and our guests respect the ceremony and all of the people involved by behaving in a dignified manner.
+We ask that our graduates and guests respect the ceremony and all of the people involved by behaving in a dignified manner.
 In keeping with decorum and tradition, we ask that guests adhere to the following guidelines:

 - Please remain in your seats until the recessional begins